Eschatologue/CM_wiki/docs/spells/1st-level.md

 A creature can be targeted only once by each casting of this spell.

-***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, each target takes 1d6 extra damage of the type rolled for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, each target takes 1d6 extra damage of the type rolled for each slot level above 1st.

 ### Charm Person
 *1st-level enchantment*